NJAU-CDSIC/HMRLBA_V1.0/README.md

 - **scripts**: Scripts for data preprocessing, graph generation, model training and testing.

 - **Experiments:** Store released model checkpoints and model training results.
-The released identity30 model checkpoint is `Experiments/wandb/run-20241124_204606-r94ymd7y/files/best_ckpt.pt`, which contains the learned weight parameters; `config.yaml` in the same folder stores the corresponding model/training configuration.**Experiments:** Store model training results.
+The released identity30 model checkpoint is `Experiments/wandb/run-20241124_204606-r94ymd7y/files/best_ckpt.pt`, which contains the learned weight parameters; `config.yaml` in the same folder stores the corresponding model/training configuration.

 - **SOTA**: Comparative methods used in the contrast experiments: